camunda/feel-scala/docs/1.11/function-provider-spi.md

 ### Implement a Function using Java

-Using Java, create a sub-class of `org.camunda.feel.spi.JavaFunctionProvider` instead.
+Using Java, create a sub-class of `org.camunda.feel.context.JavaFunctionProvider` instead.
 It is equal to the Scala one but uses more Java-like classes.

 ```java
 public class CustomJavaFunctionProvider extends JavaFunctionProvider